ibm-cloud-docs/containers/cs_worker_plan.md

 If your classic cluster has deprecated `x1c` or older Ubuntu 16 `x2c` worker node flavors, you can [update your cluster to have Ubuntu 18 `x3c` worker nodes](/docs/containers?topic=containers-update#machine_type).
 {: tip}

-VPC Generation 1 compute is deprecated.
-For more information, see [About Migrating from VPC (Gen 1) to VPC (Gen 2)](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-faqs).
-{: deprecated}

 | Name and use case | Cores/ Memory | Primary/ Secondary disk | Network speed |
 |:-----------------|:-----------------|:------------------|:-------------|
 | **Virtual, u3c.2x4**: Use this smallest size VM for quick testing, proofs of concept, and other light workloads. | 2 / 4 GB | 25 GB / 100 GB | 1000 Mbps |